squirrels-analytics/squirrels-examples/README.md

 ## Setup

+Note: The steps below were tested on Python 3.12.5 for all project folders.

-First, create the virtual environment for the project and activate it.
+First, go into a project folder, create the virtual environment for the project, and activate it.

 Then, install the squirrels framework and its dependencies.